eclipse/imagen/docs/guide/encode/index.md

   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   [Pixel Type]{#51717}                [Description]{#51719}
   ----------------------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  [PNGEncodeParam.Palette]{#51721}\   [Also known as *indexed-color*, where each pixel is represented by a single sample that is an index into a supplied color palette.
-The com.sun.media.jai.codec.PNGEncodeParam.Palette class supports the encoding of palette pixel images.]{#51723}\
+  PNGEncodeParam.Palette   Also known as *indexed-color*, where each pixel is represented by a single sample that is an index into a supplied color palette.
+The com.sun.media.jai.codec.PNGEncodeParam.Palette class supports the encoding of palette pixel images.

-  [PNGEncodeParam.Gray]{#51725}\      [Each pixel is represented by a single sample that is a grayscale level.
-The com.sun.media.jai.codec.PNGEncodeParam.Gray class supports the encoding of grayscale pixel images.]{#51727}\
+  PNGEncodeParam.Gray      Each pixel is represented by a single sample that is a grayscale level.
+The com.sun.media.jai.codec.PNGEncodeParam.Gray class supports the encoding of grayscale pixel images.

-  [PNGEncodeParam.RGB]{#51729}\       [Also known as *truecolor*, where each pixel is represented by three samples: red, green, and blue.
-The com.sun.media.jai.codec.PNGEncodeParam.RGB class supports the encoding of RGB pixel images.]{#51731}\
+  PNGEncodeParam.RGB       Also known as *truecolor*, where each pixel is represented by three samples: red, green, and blue.
+The com.sun.media.jai.codec.PNGEncodeParam.RGB class supports the encoding of RGB pixel images.
   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   :